Naralux/dotfiles/README.md

 # Dotfiles

 This repository contains the dotfiles for my preferred setup.
 The `.zshrc` file bootstraps the environment I prefer to work in.
-Configuration for other, optional, tools can be symlinked using GNU Stow.
+It does this by utilising Zinit as the package manager for some essential tools.
+GNU Stow is used to manage the symlinks from this repository into the system's filesystem.

 ## Installation